PostgREST/postgrest/docs/references/api/resource_representation.rst

       }
     ]

-  This is in line with the `JSON schema spec <https://json-schema.org/draft/2020-12/json-schema-core>`_:
+  This is in line with the `JSON schema spec <https://json-schema.org/draft/2020-12/json-schema-core#name-instance-data-model>`_:

-    *JSON Schema is defined over "application/json" or compatible documents, including media types with the "+json" structured syntax suffix.*
+    object: An **unordered** set of properties mapping a string to an instance, from the JSON "object" value

 .. _builtin_media: